Coronavirus infection study: How to take a sample

 - Put the completed return form and plastic bag (containing your tube and lancets) into the box that your kit arrived in and close it.

-- Put the box into the pre-paid mailing envelope and then post it as soon as possible.
+- Put the box into the Tracked 24 pre-paid plastic mailing envelope and then post it as soon as possible.

 How to obtain your blood sample